 Influitive sells "Advocate Hubs" - portals for companies who want to reward their most trusted users for their help and support.
 Through an ongoing loop of iterative design and feedback, I aimed to increase user engagement across all hubs.

 To measure our success we first needed a definition of what "engagement" meant.
 I worked with our product managers and data team to track the journey of our advocates through key events in the hub.

-The data confirmed that user retention was very low.
+The data confirmed that user retention was low.
 Advocates were confused by the scattershot presentation of the app and switfly lost track of what they had to do to earn rewards.

 The major disadvantage of blue sky design is that implementing it all at once is a tall order.
 Therefore the design had to be broken down into a series of five iterations - acceptable compromises between realizing the ideal UX without compromising the current design.

 Releasing iterations ended up altering the original design quite a bit.
 Each time we released we monitored changes in our user behaviour through analytics and polled our own advocates to get their reactions.
 Over the course of six months we had gone from a dream design to a better reality.